Open-Quiz/api/README.md

 2. A `.env.test` file:

     ```py
     # Optional.
 By default this is 8000.
-Note that this will also be used for the unit tests.
     PORT=8001

-    # This must match the environment variables in `docker-compose.yml`.
+    # This must match the environment variables in `docker-compose.yml`,
+    # The host and ip must also match the `wait-for-db` package.json script.
     DATABASE_URL="postgresql://prisma:prisma@localhost:5433/tests"
     ```

-Integration tests are located at `tests/integration` and work by running a test PostgreSQL database in a docker container which is then stopped after the tests have run.
-This means we don't need to mock `prisma` allowing us to simulate real requests.
+Integration tests are located in `tests/integration` and work by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
+This means we don't need to mock `prisma`, allowing us to simulate real requests.

 You can run them using `yarn test:integration`.